Wonders of Bhutan

 Day 6 Thimpu (1B,1L,1D)

 Drive to the capital to visit the National Library, Memorial Chorten and the Institute for Zorig Chusum, an Arts and Craft school where we can watch students working with paints, clay, woodworking and other traditional arts.
+Options for shopping at the art school and throughout the Capital--be sure to visit the post office to have personalized stamps made with you picture.
 While Thimphu is the largest centre we visit in Bhutan, it contrasts sharply with most cities you have visited throughout the world.
 It is a capital city without traffic lights, where no cars existed until 1962 and where all stores are closed on Tuesday on the upper lane and Wednesday on the lower lane.
 This is to give business people a rest from their capitalist pursuits and allow time with families.
 Although people lived and farmed the valley and hills bordering the Thimphu Chhu for many years, the town did not really develop until it became the capital city in 1961.
 The Institute for Zorig Chusum, an Arts and Craft school is a highlight for those interested in Asian artworks.
 The Institute was established in 1971 to ensure Bhutanese traditional arts and cultural heritage continues.
 Students study here for 4-6 years in various mediums.
 There is the opportunity to purchase arts and crafts from the shop at the school.

 Day 7 Haa Valley (1B,1L,1D)